ytakefuji/sshanalysis/README.md

 # sshanalysis.py
 sshanalysis.py consists of three modules.
-The first module generates a csv file containing the number of recorded attacks against the sorted IP addresses by using a /var/log/auth.log file.
+The first module generates a csv file containing the number of recorded attacks against the sorted IP addresses by using a /var/log/auth.log file or the specified log_file.
-The second module is for generating the country names associated with the captured IP addresses in auth.log.
+The second module is for generating the country names associated with the captured IP addresses in the specified log_file.
-And the last module is for drawing a graph.
+And the last module is for drawing a circle-graph.

-The graph contains top 10 IPs with country names where the radius of circles indicate the number of attacks.
-The larger the circle, the more attacks against a ssh server.
+The graph contains top 10 IPs with country names where the radius of the circle indicates the number of attacks.
+The larger the circle, the more attacks against the ssh server.

 We don't know whether captured IPs are true, spoofed, or springboarded.